villabunterkunt/ds-roadmap/talks_notes/1YT.md

 # Roundup

 Pretty light and sweet introduction to datascience.
-Was fun to watch and a perfect restart to the topic.
+Was fun to watch and a perfect way to get a restart to the topic.